Thick-billed parrot: Conservation and threats

 Principal threats to the thick-billed parrot are illegal pet trade, habitat loss principally due to logging, climate change (hotter temperatures that raise the snow line and increasing fire threats), and predators especially hawks and owls.
 The species is listed as endangered on the IUCN Red List of Threatened Species and is on Appendix I of CITES meaning that commercial international trade is prohibited.
 It is also listed as endangered by the U.S. Fish and Wildlife Service.
 NatureServe considers the species to be "Critically Imperiled".

-A 2004 BirdLife International survey suggests that there may be 2,000–2,800 mature individuals and only 100 active nests in the entire population, but notes that this may be an overestimate; the distribution of this species is only 600 km2.
-In June 2013, the population was estimated as 2097 with the proviso that the number may be an underestimate.
+A 2004 BirdLife International survey suggested that there may be 2,000–2,800 mature individuals and only 100 active nests in the entire population, but notes that this may be an overestimate; the distribution of this species is only 600 km2.
+In June 2013, the population was estimated as 2,097 with the proviso that the number may be an underestimate.
 However, it is only somewhat established in captive breeding programs in zoos in the United States and Europe, so an ex situ captive conservation project is less feasible than in popularly bred parrots, such as the scarlet macaw.

-For more than 10 years, Pronatura Noreste (a northeastern Mexican environmental NGO) and the Monterrey Institute of Technology and Higher Education have been monitoring 700 nests of thick-billed parrots in Chihuahua.
-Through conservation easements with the ejidos, the organization has created sanctuaries for the protection of the bird's habitat.

 Arizona re-introduction

 Birds were reintroduced in Arizona in the 1980s, but this effort turned out to be unsuccessful.
 The re-introduction into the mountains of southeastern Arizona (the Madrean sky islands region) was dramatically affected by predation.
-Due to extensive human development, residency, agriculture, etc., high numbers of predator species exist, especially the goshawk.
+Due to extensive human development, residency, agriculture, etc., high numbers of predator species exist, especially the American goshawk.
 The bird loss was especially high to these now well-emplaced predator species.
 The effort was abandoned in 1993, and the last of the introduced parrots was seen in 1995.
 The major components of the effort, such as keeping birds in a roughly 2-meter cube cage before release, and artificially implanting feathers onto birds who did not fly on their own, likely affected the bird's ability to survive.
 The AZA thick-billed parrot breeding studbook offers a critical review of the project's failures.
 More modern approaches in captive release do not use adult animals that live in cages for long periods before release, as was the case in the 1980s re-introduction project.

-In October 2020, it was announced that, working with Mexican officials, researchers in Arizona plan to reintroduce the thick-billed parrot to the state.
+In October 2020, it was announced that, working with Mexican officials, researchers in Arizona planned to reintroduce the thick-billed parrot to the state.
 A representative with the Arizona Game and Fish department stated that the birds' preferred habitat is "high elevation forests like the Chiricahuas."